moai/luamongo/README.md

 ## How It Works

-luamongo is a Lua library that wraps the <a href="https://github.com/mongodb/mongo/blob/master/src/mongo/client/dbclient.h">mongodb C++ API</a>.
+luamongo is a Lua library that wraps the <a href="https://github.com/mongodb/mongo-cxx-driver">mongodb C++ API</a>.

 The current implementation does not give you raw access to the BSON objects.
 BSON objects are passed to the API using a Lua table or a JSON string representation.
 Every returned BSON document is fully marshalled to a Lua table.

 ## History

-This project was forked from the <a href="http://code.google.com/p/luamongo/">luamongo project</a> on googlecode.
+This project was forked from the <a href="http://github.com/moai/luamongo/">luamongo project</a> on GitHub.